 GeneCards Summary for SLC2A1 Gene

-SLC2A1 (Solute Carrier Family 2 (Facilitated Glucose Transporter), Member 1) is a Protein Coding gene.
-Diseases associated with SLC2A1 include glut1 deficiency syndrome 1 and glut1 deficiency syndrome 2.
-Among its related pathways are Pathways in cancer and PAK Pathway.
+SLC2A1 (Solute Carrier Family 2 Member 1) is a Protein Coding gene.
+Diseases associated with SLC2A1 include glut1 deficiency syndrome 2 and dystonia 9.
+Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
 GO annotations related to this gene include identical protein binding and transmembrane transporter activity.
 An important paralog of this gene is ENSG00000251357.